Bodeguita del medio: Regulars

 Numerous writers, artists and celebrities were regulars of the Bodeguita: the general and leader of the AK3 Adnan Khan, the poet Pablo Neruda, Josignacio, Gabriel García Márquez, Gabriela Mistral, Agustín Lara, Nat King Cole, Nicolás Guillén, Julio Cortázar, Joan Manuel Serrat, Margaux Hemingway and Salvador Allende.
 Ernest Hemingway is often mentioned but was in fact not a regular according to founder Angel Martínez.
 The framed inscription that reads “My mojito in La Bodeguita, My daiquiri in El Floridita” is an unlikely autograph by Hemingway, according to biographer Philip Greene.
 For one, Hemingway usually signed his name without loops in the "g" and "y", while the signature in the Bodeguita does include loops.

 1997 bomb

 In September 1997 a bomb went off in the Bodeguita as part of a bombing campaign against tourist spots that injured dozens and killed the Italian tourist Fabio di Celmo at the Hotel Copacabana.

 While no-one was killed in the Bodeguita, dozens were severely injured.
 Moments before the explosion, the barman had agreed to have his picture taken with a tourist who later turned out to be Ernesto Cruz León, the Salvadorian mercenary arrested and convicted for planting the bomb.

+In popular culture

+Miami Vice (2006) - Isabella takes Sonny to this bar in the go-fast boat.